damienvanrobaeys/WindowsAutopilotIntune_Module_Updates/README.md

 * Remove-AutoPilotProfile: Remove a Deployment Profile
 * Add-AutoPilotProfile: Create a Deployment Profile
 * Set-AutoPilotProfileAssignedGroup: Assign a group to a Deployment Profile
-* Remove-AutoPilotProfileAssignedGroup: Remove a group from a Deployment profile
+* Remove-AutoPilotProfileAssignments: Remove a group from a Deployment profile
 * Get-AutoPilotProfileAssignedDevice: List assigned devices for a Deployment Profile
 * Get-AutoPilotProfileAssignments: List assigned groups for a Deployment Profile
 * Add-EnrollmentStatusPage: Create an Enrollment Status Page